 There are a number of medications that could be dangerous for a baby if taken by the mother during the course of pregnancy.
-These are identified as “teragenic drugs.”
+These are identified as “teratogenic drugs.”

 In fact were nearly 44,000 people who died as a result of drug overdose deaths in the U.S. in 2013.
 That’s more than the 30,000 people who die annually in car accidents in this country.
 Of those, 23,000 – or about 52 percent – overdosed on prescription drugs.
 That’s more than double the 10,000 who died in DUI crashes that year.
 The issue is especially problematic for those between the ages of 24 and 64.

-Additionally, drug abuse and misuse results in about 2.5 million emergency department visits.
+Additionally, drug abuse and misuse result in about 2.5 million emergency department visits.